Amazing things are possible when we raise a generation that thinks critically about race.

 We must actively work against these biases in order to help our children understand their role in fighting against racism.
 We cannot sit back, and hope that they will absorb this learning because we have taught them how to be nice, kind, inclusive people.
 There is a difference between being nice and being anti-racist, and, in fact, the two don’t often match.

 We must actively work against these biases in order to help our children understand their role in fighting against racism.
 We cannot sit back, and hope that they will absorb this learning because we have taught them how to be nice, kind, inclusive people.
 There is a difference between being nice and being anti-racist, and, in fact, the two don’t often match.
-Often, being anti-racist is about speaking up against norms that are a part of White culture in this country, which is about being “polite” and “civil.”
+Often, being anti-racist is about speaking up against norms that are a part of White culture in this country, even though following those norms is considered “polite” and “civil.”
 Often, being anti-racist means calling out something a colleague, friend, or family member said, or did, knowing that this could sever the work relationship, the friendship, or the family tie.

 How do we begin?
 I learned in my conversations that we often wait for our children to ask the question, or to be at an age we have deemed appropriate to learn these hard truths.
 The age is different for everyone, because it is based more on our discomfort with the topic then with their developmental readiness to hear it.
 By the time White children ask the question, or are “old enough,” they’ve already formed biases that are much harder to undo once they’ve taken hold.
 For example, a White student told me once that the reason women wear hair coverings is because they have dirty hair.
 Or, another White student said, in a discussion about where he saw people who weren’t White, that Black people are homeless.